humbug/php-scoper/README.md

 ### WordPress

-Currently, PHP-Scoper is built in such a way that it generates a completely enclosed application.
-However, since this does not work in plugin landscapes, because dependencies of not bundled functions and classes are needed, there is currently no optimal solution within PHP-Scoper for WordPress.

-There is an open issue regarding [better support of WordPress API](https://github.com/humbug/php-scoper/issues/303).
-If you agree to migrate your plugin or want to start a new plugin you can use [**WP React Starter**](https://github.com/devowlio/wp-react-starter) - it's an open source boilerplate for WordPress plugins. **Why?** Well, WP React Starter its mission is to be the most modern and best boilerplate in the WordPress community and now PHP-Scoper is part of it.
+As of now PHP-Scoper does not easily allow to completely leave unchanged non-included third-party code causing some hurdles with Wordpress plugins.
+There is a standing issue about providing a better integration out of the box (See [#303][better-wp-support]) but alternatively you can already use [**WP React Starter**][wp-react-starter] which is a boilerplate for WordPress plugins.

-If you are not able to migrate you can have a look at the solution itself, read more about it here [#303 (comment)](https://github.com/humbug/php-scoper/issues/303#issuecomment-614207305).
+If you are not able to migrate you can have a look at the solution itself, read more about it here [#303 (comment)][wp-react-starter-details].

 ## Contributing